HashimThePassionate/django-on-subdomain/README.md

 # 🌐 Deploy Django Project on Subdomain

 Deploying a Django project on a subdomain can be complex, but with careful attention to detail, it becomes straightforward.
-This guide will walk you through all the necessary steps, ensuring your project runs smoothly on a subdomain.
+This guide will walk you through all the necessary steps, ensuring your project runs smoothly on a subdomain in shared hosting.
 Let’s begin! 🚀

 ---